enonic/old-xp-doc/doc/admin/contentstudio/content-tree.rst

 If current user has **only** read access to a content item, such item will be slightly dimmed in the grid.

 Checkboxes to the left of each content in the tree can be used to select more than one content.
+The checkbox in the toolbar will select/deselect all content.
 Group actions available in the menu bar will be performed on all the selected content.
 Some actions can only be performed on one content at a time.

 Double-click on a content item will open it for edit in a new browser tab.